 It is a shame he will never win a Super Bowl Championship as a player, but his attitude towards it is at a championship level.
 He will surely be missed by teammates and fans alike.

-Topics: Chris Samuels
+Tags: Chris Samuels